Loading...

 CE Details

-8 hours CE within 1 year of scheduled license renewal date
+8 hours of continuing education within one year BEFORE their scheduled license renewal date

 Regulatory Board